gefendioglu/Cpp_Practices/02_Lesson/Value_Category.md

 ## R Value References & L Value References :

 - The value category types in Cpp:
   - L Value (Left Value):
-	  the values that point objects
+    - the values that point objects
-	  they have a place in the memory
+    - they have a place in the memory

   - X Value (Expiring Value):
-	  not defined in C language
+    - not defined in C language
+    - the values that point objects
+    - it is not named in a code (no identity for this type of value category)

+   - PR Value (Pure Right Value):
-	  the values that point objects
+     - the values that not point any objects
-	  kodda doðrudan bir isim olarak karþýmýza çýkmaz (bir kimliði yoktur.)

-	- PR Value (Pure Right Value): the values that not point any objects they dont have any place in the memory
+     - they dont have any place in the memory

    - L Value + X Value = GL Value
    - PR Value + X Value = R Value

 - A value belongs to only one of the above value categories !!!

 - The differences of value categories between C and CPP ?
 			       C	            C++
 			   ----------		-----------
 	++x		    R-Value		   L-Value
 	--x		    R-Value		   L-Value
 	a,b		    R-Value		   L-Value (even if right operand is an object)